 She had got every detail of the lady.
 The driver was under the impression that the lady was my relative, and my wife had used the same cue to get all the physical and metaphysical description of her perceived opponent.

 The usual sob story of Ms Trust followed.
 It was almost to the script of the umpteen TV series she watched.
 Of course, she supported by her incessant teardrops.
 I tried to defend with some semi-truths; it got worse.
 I found silence a better pacifier.

 Related reading: I love my husband, but sometimes I love the other man a tad more

 What remained since was my guilt trip.

 For every negotiation, whether it was for sending her to her hometown, or for getting my son a new and expensive toy, she had an easy arrow to pick.

 Eloquent tears mellowed her anger and kept raising my guilt levels.

 She guessed that I had met that lady through the Internet.
 So, her prime time TV serials were given a quiet burial.
-She made it a point to read a book or do some crochet sitting in the same room where our mighty desktop was kept.
+She made it a point to read a book or do some crochet sitting in the same room where our powerful desktop kept.
 I could feel her X-ray eyes passing through my body from behind and keeping a vigil on the monitor.
 My searches and researches got more academic and professional.
-Thanks to her vigilante justice, a couple of my articles on energy saving measures were published in environmental and sustainability magazines.
+Thanks to her vigilante justice, a couple of my articles on energy-saving measures were published in environmental and sustainability magazines.